iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

 Comparison of Different Turbulent Diffusion Intensities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Change the calculation conditions as they are and perform calculations considering turbulent diffusion.
+| Change the Calculation Condition as they are and perform calculations considering turbulent diffusion.
 | It is convenient to save each calculation project with a different name.
-| First, select :menuselection:`Calculation Condition(C) --> Setting(S)` from the menu bar and set it as follows.
+| First, select :menuselection:`Calculation Condition --> Setting` from the menu bar and set it as follows.

 .. figure:: images/02/GELATO/setting_2_1.png
    :width: 60%